sagnikc395/100xdevs-cohort2/notes/week1.2-backend with next.js and more.md

 - dont self host db most of the time; use 3rd party like neon, rds etc.(which have enough replication already)

+- useRouter -> navigate the history on button click.
+-